PragyanBeuria/Sample-NodejsApplication/README.md

 ####step-2

-    .create a container resustry on azure cloud via mannually or usinga azure powercell command.
+ a container resustry on azure cloud via mannually or usinga azure powercell command.

-     .create a dockerfile .
+create a dockerfile .

 ####step-3